leancodepl/js_corelibrary/packages/linters/stylelint-config/README.md

 # @leancodepl/stylelint-config

-Shareable stylelint configuration for CSS and SCSS with property ordering.
+Stylelint configuration for CSS and SCSS with property ordering.

 ## Installation